Study Plan and Module Guide

 Course 2.4: Epidemiology

-Epidemiology is giving an overview on cancer statistics and cancer etiology.
+Epidemiology is giving an overview on cancer statistics.
 Epidemiologic methods are being discussed and will establish a direct connection to the subsequent semester focusing on Clinical Research.

 Module 3 ( ECTS Points: 10 )

 Credit points of the Board of Physicians of the Federal State of Baden-Würtemberg (LÄK): 54

 Biometry focuses on key aspects of biostatistics and their application to the field of oncology.
 The units comprise study types, statistical tests, survival analysis, and sample size estimation for clinical trials in oncology.
 Online tutorials encourage the active application of the newly acquired knowledge via SPSS which is provided free of charge to all students of Ulm University.